turingschool/launch-curriculum/module3/Projects/Mod3Project.md

 Add screenshots of your planning images in your project README, where it says:
 #### REPLACE THIS HEADER WITH YOUR ITERATION 1 REQUEST/RESPONSE IMAGE
 #### REPLACE THIS HEADER WITH YOUR ITERATION 1 WIREFRAME

+You will want to still edit your README in Visual Studio NOT Github to avoid merge conflicts.

 Once you've finished planning, check out a branch, and get started on the implementation.